Magic Bibliography: Scholarly Research into Theatrical Magic

 - Published in an accepted academic or professional publication (preferably peer-reviewed).

-- Publications discussing any aspect of theatrical magic (conjuring).
+- Publications that discuss any aspect of theatrical magic (conjuring).

-- Publications that use magic as a metaphor to understand science.
+- Papers that use magic as a metaphor to understand science.

-- Excludes normative discourse on how to perform magic, such as explanations of tricks and rules of performance.
+- Excluding normative discourse on how to perform magic, such as explanations of tricks and rules of performance.

 Magic Bibliography Categories